gitkailash/AWS-Three-Tier-Web-Architecture-Project/README.md

 # AWS-Three-Tier-Web-Architecture-Project

 ## Overview
-This project implements a highly scalable and secure three-tier web architecture on AWS.
-The architecture consists of a Web Tier, App Tier, and Database Tier, deployed using best practices for networking, security, and automation.
+This project implements a highly scalable, secure, and fault-tolerant three-tier web architecture on AWS.
+The architecture consists of the Web Tier, App Tier, and Database Tier, all deployed using best practices for networking, security, and automation.
+It ensures high availability, seamless scalability, and easy management, with optimized performance for each tier.
+The setup involves deploying and configuring resources for the database, application, and web layers, leveraging tools like **AWS**, **EC2**, **RDS**, **Elastic Load Balancer**, **Auto Scaling Groups**, **S3**, **VPC**, **Security Groups**, and **CloudWatch** to achieve these goals.

 ---